scottluker/gpio-memory-game/README.md

 # GPIO Memory Game

-Learn how to make a memory game using the Raspberry Pi's GPIO pins.
+Make your own memory game with your Raspberry Pi and some electronic components.
+Using buttons and LEDs is an easy way to get started with GPIO Zero and make your projects more interactive.

 ## Requirements